gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 slug: gridsome-v07
 author: [hjvedvik, tommyvedvik]
 date: 2019-09-06
 excerpt: "Version 0.7 is finally here!
-Enjoy Vue Components in Markdown, new Schema API, Dynamic Routing, better Template config, Custom App.vue, Shareable Network URL and more!"
+Enjoy Vue Components in markdown, new Schema API, File-based dynamic routing, better Template config, Custom App.vue, Shareable Network URL and more!"
 ---

 - [Vue Remark plugin](#vue-remark-plugin): Use Vue Components in Markdown.
-- [New Schema API](#schema-api): Define what fields that are coming from an external source.
+- [New Schema API](#new-schema-api): Define what fields that are coming from an external source.
 - [New template configuration](#new-template-configuration): Setup templates and routes for collections in one place.
 - [Dynamic routing](#dynamic-routing): File-based & Programmatically dynamic routing.
 - [Custom App.vue](#custom-appvue): Use to create a global layout that can have full-page transitions.